What is a Living Lab?

 Our diverse campus is also available to use as a non-traditional classroom – for example the Avery Hill Community Edible Garden is available for academic staff and students to use teaching and learning environment.
 It can be used for a large number of taught disciplines using the learning opportunities it makes available.
 For information download this information document.

-This slide deck provides an illustration of how the Living Lab concept has relevance to our staff, students, institution and our wider stakeholders.
-We are in the process of developing the concept.
 If you would like to get involved or have ideas as to how you’d like to utilise the research and teaching opportunities available at Greenwich email firstname.lastname@example.org